Rochester, New York: Climate

-Rochester lies in the humid continental climate zone (Köppen Dfa) and has four distinct seasons.
-Winters are cold (temperatures drop to 0 °F on 4.2 nights annually) similar to other US cities of the same latitude.
-However, Rochester receives vast amounts of snow (primarily lake effect snow resulting from its location on the southern shores of Lake Ontario), ranking among the snowiest large cities on earth and occasionally setting records for annual snowfall among large US metros.
+Rochester lies in the humid continental climate zone (Köppen: Dfa) and has four distinct seasons.

+Winters are cold (temperatures drop to 0 °F on 4.2 nights annually).
+Like much of the eastern Great Lakes, Rochester is very cloudy and overcast in winter.
+Rochester normally receives heavy snow in winter (primarily lake effect snow resulting from its location on the southern shores of Lake Ontario), ranking among the snowiest large cities on earth and occasionally setting records for annual snowfall among large US metros.
+The 30-year annual average snowfall is just above 100 in.
 Spring sees plentiful rain with the rising temperatures, and occasional late snowstorms depending on the year.
-Summers are warm and sunny; there are occasional short periods of high heat and humidity but in general, Rochester is set apart from most of the continental US by comparatively cool, comfortable summers (ranking among the top five coolest summers among large metros alongside Seattle, Portland, Oregon, and neighboring Buffalo).
+Summers are warm and sunny; there are occasional short periods of high heat and humidity but in general, Rochester is set apart from most of the continental US by comparatively cool, comfortable summers (ranking among the top five coolest summers among large metros alongside San Francisco, Seattle, Portland, Oregon, and neighboring Buffalo).
 Autumn features brilliant foliage colors, cooling temperatures and occasionally an excess of rain depending on the year, though precipitation is generally plentiful and dispersed fairly evenly throughout the year.